-In July 2000, the 11,400 Maori children enrolled in kōhanga reo (Maori "language nests") made up 35 per cent of all Maori enrolments in early childhood education.
-Although Maori children's participation in early childhood education has continued to rise over time, the share of enrolments in kōhanga reo has declined from 49 per cent in 1993.
-However, the proportion of Maori in services with less than 50 per cent Maori medium has been rising.
-When all pre-school Maori medium education programmes are taken into account, the majority (84 per cent) of Maori children enrolled in early childhood education attend centres that provide at least some Maori medium experience4.
+In July 2001, the 9,743 Maori children enrolled in kohanga reo (Maori "language nests") made up 31 percent of all Maori enrolments in early childhood education.
+Although Maori children's participation in early childhood education has continued to rise over time, the share of enrolments in kohanga reo has declined from 49 percent in 1993.
+However, the proportion of Maori in services with less than 50 percent Maori medium has been rising.
+When all pre-school Maori medium education programmes are taken into account, the majority of Maori children enrolled in early childhood education attend centres that provide at least some Maori medium experience54.

-The 4,400 Pacific children enrolled in Pacific language nests in July 2000 accounted for 41 per cent of all Pacific enrolments in early childhood education at that time, down from 46 per cent in 1992.
+The 4,539 Pacific children enrolled in Pacific language nests in July 2001 accounted for 42 percent of all Pacific enrolments in early childhood education at that time, down from 48 percent in 1992.